Skip to content

 The outdoor dry-bulb temperature used for heating load calculations.
 HVAKR uses the 99.6% annual design condition by default, meaning outdoor temperatures are below this value only 0.4% of the year.

-A table of monthly peak temperatures and humidity conditions, useful for understanding seasonal variations.
+The Monthly Peaks dialog shows a table of monthly peak temperatures and humidity conditions, useful for understanding seasonal variations.

 The site elevation from the weather station, which affects air density calculations.